Lemon Layer Cake With Lemon Curd and Buttercream Recipe

 - 1/4 cup lemon juice

-- Melt the butter and set aside to cool.
+- Melt the butter and set it aside to cool.
 Separate the eggs.
 Set the yolks aside and put the whites into a bowl.
-Whisk until stiff peaks form.
-Set the whipped egg whites aside until you need them.
+Whisk the egg whites until stiff peaks form and set aside.

-- Now add in the butter and mix well.
+- Add in the butter and mix well.

-- Sift the flour and pinch of salt into the batter.
+- Sift in the flour and a pinch of salt.
 Mix until combined but don't over-mix at this stage.

 - Fold in your egg whites.
-A metal spoon is good.
-Try to do this gently as you don't want to knock all of the air out of the whites.
+A metal spoon works well.
+Try to do this gently, as you don't want to knock all of the air out of the whites.

 - Pour the batter into your prepared cake pan.
-Pop into the centre shelf of the oven for 25 minutes until golden brown.
+Pop it onto the centre shelf of the oven for 25 minutes, or until it's golden brown.
 A skewer inserted into the middle of the cake should come out clean.

-- Allow to cool in the cake pan for 15 minutes, before removing the cake to cool completely on a cake rack.
+- Allow the cake to cool in the cake pan for 15 minutes before removing it to cool completely on a cake rack.

-- When cool, slice the cake horizontally to create two large, thin slices.
-Now slice the cake vertically to create four rectangular pieces of the same width.
+- When cool, slice the cake horizontally through the middle to create two large, thin squares.
+Now slice vertically downward to create four equal-sized rectangles.

-- Place your bottom layer onto a place and spread with lemon curd and then buttercream.
+- Place your bottom layer onto a plate; then spread it with lemon curd and then buttercream.
 Place another layer of cake on top of this and repeat this process.
-Place the final layer on top of the cake and refrigerate for an hour.
+Place the final layer on top of the cake and refrigerate for 1 hour.
 This will make it easier to decorate.

-- After an hour, remove the cake from the refrigerator.
+- After 1 hour, remove the cake from the refrigerator.
 If the edges are uneven, trim so you have a good rectangle-shaped cake.
 Now cover the top and sides with buttercream.
-Don't worry about being uneven - you'll be putting fondant over this.
+Don't worry about being uneven—you'll be putting fondant over this.

 - Using your rolling pin, carefully life the fondant and cover the cake with it, smoothing out the edges as well as you can.
 Trim any excess fondant from the bottom of the cake.

-- Now add your decorations, covering any little imperfectons.
-I use wafer decorations and ensure these stick by dabbing a little water onto the back of each before placing it on the cake.
+- Now add your decorations, covering any little imperfections.
+I use wafers as decorations and ensure these stick by dabbing a little water onto the back of each before placing it on the cake.

 - 1/2 cup sugar